SABrereton/GCN_Ghost_Chase--Type_A/README.md

 ### Implementations and Downloads

-Implementations are forks of GCN Scalar - Type A. The concept behind this scheme is to provide flexibility to attempt to "implement" the same general program using different development methods.
+Implementations are forks of GCN Ghost Chase - Type A. The concept behind this scheme is to provide flexibility to attempt to "implement" the same general program using different development methods.

 The implementations that have currently been released are as follows:

-- Imp00001 - [ Target platform(s): Microsoft Windows on 32bit x86 compatible systems ]
+- Imp00001 - [ Target platform(s): speccy ]

     The purpose of this implementation is to predominantly use the C and/or C++ programming languages along with the Simple DirectMedia